gizmoSerge/Gmail-Automatic-Email-Responder-with-OpenAI-ChatGPT-Integration/README.md

 # Gmail Automatic Email Responder with OpenAI ChatGPT Integration

 ## Description
-This project integrates the latest OpenAI ChatGPT technology, currently in beta, with Gmail, enabling automated, intelligent email responses.
+This project integrates the latest OpenAI Assistant, currently in beta, with Gmail, enabling automated, intelligent email responses.
 It comprises two key components:

 1. **AI Assistant (`ai_assistant.py`)**: This script interacts with the beta version of OpenAI's new assistant to generate contextually relevant responses based on email content.
 It facilitates communication with OpenAI's service for advanced response generation.